 To appear in ASE 2014: 42 Variability Bugs in the Linux Kernel: A Qualitative Study

 I am a computer engineer with a focus on formal methods.
 I am interested in push-button (i.e. engineer-friendly :-) methods to help building reliable software.
-At this time I am pursuing my PhD at the IT University of Copenhagen, under the joint supervision of Andrzej Wąsowski and Claus Brabrand.
 I work on feature-sensitive extensions of static analysis and verification techniques to be applied to highly configurable software (aka software product lines).
 A good example of configurable software is the Linux kernel (running on your Android phone), with more than 10,000 compile-time configuration options.

 I also dedicate some of my (limited) spare time to the following projects: